What training opportunities are available?

 What services are available after I complete WorkFirst training?

 All of our training and educational opportunities are designed to assist parents in gaining skills that will enable them to support their families.
 After training, we may assist with job search.
 We help students plan for future classes and programs that could help them with wage progression.

-Is WorkFirst at Bellevue College part of Department of Social and Health Services (DSHS) and/or Employment Security Department?
+Is WorkFirst at Bellevue College part of the Department of Social and Health Services (DSHS) and/or the Employment Security Department?